baek2731/frontbuffer/_pages/about.md

 ### Editorial Standards

-- All specific claims are sourced and cited
+- All specific claims are sourced and cited against official documentation, manufacturer specifications, and primary sources
+- Community feedback and real-world user reports are incorporated where available
+- Articles are reviewed for factual accuracy before publication
 - No affiliate bias in editorial coverage

 ### Disclosure

-For information on affiliate links and advertising, see our [Disclosure](/disclosure/) page.
+For information on affiliate links, advertising, and our content practices, see our [Disclosure](/disclosure/) page.